bberka/Modmail.NET/README.md

 # Possible Upcoming Features
 - Web UI and/or API to manage tickets and see transcript information
-- Support for multiple servers (groundwork is done)
 - Encrpyt message information
 - Confirmation for close and opening tickets
-- Confirmation for sending attachments

 # Commands
 Parameter types with '*' are required